On June I joined Red Hat as a Senior Software Engineer.

 It doesn’t matter if it was a set of speakers chosen manually or if you sent a call for papers to the internet waiting for proposals.
 If you have few (or none) proposals that improve your diversity line-up, something went wrong.
 Because there are women (and PoC and functionally diverse speakers) out there.
 You just didn’t met them.
 But don’t worry, there’s many things you can do to improve it.

-The key is on your network.
+The main key is on your network.
 It could be through personal face to face relationships, Twitter, LinkedIn, Facebook or even Instagram.
 But somehow you advertised your Call for Papers or searched for speakers and that was using a network.
 If your network is not diverse enough, you will never reach those people you want to reach.

 Start with random seeds

 It may be that your current network is so homogeneous, you don’t know where to start reaching out for under-represented voices.
 A quick way to work around this is to add random under-represented seeds to your network.
 Take a couple of hours to search for women (or members of your target under-represented group) on the internet that are related to your field/area.
 They may not be the most relevant.
 They may not say something you don’t already know.
-They can even be juniors and not very good at sharing what they know.
+Those women can even be juniors and not very good at sharing what they know.
 But through them, on time, you will meet other members of that under-represented group which will be more relevant to you.

 Even more: those juniors that doesn’t seem relevant right now, with proper sponsorship and mentorship, can become relevant figures on our industry in a couple of years.
 You can even help them yourself so they become the kind of speaker you are looking for.
 Remember: this is not a sprint, this is a long run.